-They sought strength in solidarity, and security through unity of purpose and devotion to a holy cause: they vowed to be defenders of their country, their families and their faith.
+They sought strength in solidarity and security through unity of purpose and devotion to a holy cause: they vowed to be defenders of their country, their families, and their faith.

 These men were bound together by the ideal of Christopher Columbus, the discoverer of the Americas, the one whose hand brought Christianity to the New World.
 Their efforts came to fruition with the incorporation of the Knights of Columbus on March 29, 1882.

-They were Knights of Columbus.
+They were the Knight of Columbus

-The Order has been called “the strong right arm of the Church,” and has been praised by popes, presidents and other world leaders, for support of the Church, programs of evangelization and Catholic education, civic involvement and aid to those in need.
+The Order has been called “the strong right arm of the Church” and has been praised by popes, presidents, and other world leaders for support of the Church, programs of evangelization and Catholic education, civic involvement, and aid to those in need.

 Father McGivney’s founding vision for the Order also included a life insurance program to provide for the widows and orphans of deceased members.
-The Order’s insurance program has expanded substantially to serve more effectively the Knights’ growing membership.
+The Order’s insurance program has expanded substantially to serve the Knights’ growing membership.

 There are many calendar formats in the world.
 The one most familiar to us is the Julian Calendar which begins in January and ends in December.

-Other Fiscal Years begin October 1st and end September 30th.
+Other Fiscal Years begin October 1st and ends September 30th.
 The Knights of Columbus has what we refer to as a Columbian Year.
 It runs from July 1st through June 30th.
 Council and Assembly activities and reports, in addition to the election of officers, are based on the Columbian Year.